-Arab Scientists at Baghdad, Basra and Damascus
+Arab Scientists from Baghdad, Basra and Damascus

 Special Radio Program